Maintenance Operative by Voyage Care

 As a leader in health care and support services for individuals throughout the UK, Voyage Care supports thousands of people with learning and physical disabilities, brain injuries, autism and other needs.
 We operate over 400 care homes and 20 rehabilitation centres across the country and we provide specialist care and support to people at home and in the wider community…and we're growing every day!

 We are looking for a Maintenance Operative.
-Responsible to the Property Manager, you will work as part of a growing team providing day to day maintenance within our care homes in Taunton area.
+Responsible to the Property Manager, you will work as part of a growing team providing day to day maintenance within our care homes in Dover and Folkestone area.

 You will be assigned to circa 10 care homes and you will take complete responsibility for all day to day maintenance within these homes, ensuring that the environments are maintained to the highest standards and that all repairs are addressed in a timely fashion.